gitkraken/vscode-gitlens/README.md

 # Discover Powerful Workflows

+GitLens , workflows to streamline how you interact with and collaborate on code all without having to leave your editor.

 Quickly glimpse into when, why, and by whom a line or code block was changed.
 Zero-in on the most important changes and effortlessly navigate through history to gain further insights as to how a file or individual line's code evolved.
 Visualize code authorship at a glance via Git blame annotations and Git CodeLens.
 Seamlessly explore Git repositories with the visually-rich Commit Graph.
 Gain valuable insights via GitLens Inspect, and much more.